orlyandico/map_uk_schools/README.md

 - Download the ZIP file and unzip it to a directory
 - Run `consolidate_crime_data.py` with the path to that directory (hard-coded in the file) to create `combined_crimes.csv.gz`

-This adds local crime statistics to each school's popup showing serious crimes within a 3km radius (the count of crimes and decile are included, across all crimes in the police data).
+This adds local crime statistics to each school's popup showing serious crimes within a 3km radius (the count of crimes and percentile are included, across all crimes in the police data).
+For example, a crime index of 0.95 means the radius around that particular school address is at the 95th percentile for those crimes in the police data in England.

+**Crime Filtering**: Only serious crimes are counted in the safety index.
+The following crime types are excluded as they are considered lower-impact or less relevant to school safety:
+- Shoplifting
+- Bicycle theft
+- Other theft
+- Other crime
+- Drugs
+- Anti-social behaviour
+- Criminal damage and arson

+The remaining crimes (such as burglary, robbery, violence, sexual offences, vehicle crime, etc.) are included in the crime count and percentile calculation.

 ## Requirements